RT Book Reviews TOP PICK! 2016 Reviewers' Choice Best Book Award Nominee!

 “I saw your act,” he said after a long, tensely glimmering moment dragged by, and Brittany found she was holding her breath.
 Again.

 He’d been there?
 In the audience in that grimy little club that Europe’s most pampered imagined was a walk on the wild side of their indulged little lives?
-Brittany couldn’t believe she hadn’t this intensity of his, somehow.
+Brittany couldn’t believe she hadn’t felt this intensity of his, somehow.

 She hated that she felt it now.
 She caught herself in the act of scowling at him and softened her expression - but she was sure he’d seen it anyway.